 (e) The expiration time and date of the offer;

-(f) List of Ancillary Service Offers from the same Resource;

-(g) Inclusive or exclusive designation relative to other DAM offers and
+(f) Inclusive or exclusive designation relative to other DAM offers (for Real-Time, Energy Offer Curves are always considered to be inclusive with Ancillary Service Offers); and

-(h) Percentage of FIP and percentage of FOP for generation above LSL subject to the sum of the percentages not exceeding 100%.
+(g) Percentage of FIP and percentage of FOP for generation above LSL subject to the sum of the percentages not exceeding 100%.

-(2) An Energy Offer Curve must be within the range of -$250.00 per MWh and the SWCAP in dollars per MWh.
-The software systems must be able to provide ERCOT with the ability to enter Resource-specific Energy Offer Curve floors and caps.
+(2) An Energy Offer Curve must be within the range of -$250.00 per MWh and either the DASWCAP or RTSWCAP, depending on the timing of the submission, in dollars per MWh.

 (3) The minimum amount per Resource for each Energy Offer Curve that may be offered is one MW.